robotology-playground/visual-tactile-localization-simulation/README.md

 ## Add another object to the simulation[WIP]
 To be done

-## Run the simulation[WIP - for now vision only]
+## Run the simulation
 1. Run `yarpserver`
 2. Run `yarpmanager`
 3. `Run all` the application `VisualTactileLocalizationSim`
 4. `Run all` the application `VisualTactileLocalizationSimApplication`
 4. Connect all the ports
-5. Press the Play button on `gazebo` in order to start the simulation engine

 The module `visual-tactile-localization-sim` opens a RPC port `/service` where the following commands can be issued[WIP]

-- `home` restore the right arm in the starting configuration;
+- `home-right` restore the right arm in the starting configuration;
+- `home-left` restore the left arm in the starting configuration;
 - `localize` perform localization using visual information;
-- `push` move the right arm near the object, localized using visual information, and then pushes it on the left During pushing the estimate is updated using the velocity of one of the finger and the contact points;
+- `approach-right` perform an approaching phase consisting in
+   - moving the right hand near a box taking into account the current estimate;
+   - closing the fingers of the right-hand until contacts are detected between the fingers and the border of the box;
+- `push-right` perform a pushing phase.
+The robot tries to push the box towards himself while estimating its position using tactile data.
 - `quit` stop the module.

 A transparent mesh, generated by the plugin `EstimateViewer`, is superimposed on the mesh of the object to be localized and show the current estimate produced by the UPF filter.